hkust-okx-zkdex-project/pets26-artifacts/README.md

 ### Future Experiments

-Experiments 6 (EdDSA benchmark with VTLP) and 7 (RSA Accumulator) are under development and will be documented in future updates.
+Experiments 6 (EdDSA benchmark) and 7 (RSA Accumulator) are under development and will be documented in future updates.

 ## Troubleshooting